abenikeb/employee/readme.md

     node index.js

-This will launch the Node server on port 3900.
-If that port is busy, you can set a different point in config/default.json.

 Open up your browser and head over to:

 http://localhost:3900/api/employee

-You should see the list of genres.
+You should see the list of items.
 That confirms that you have set up everything successfully.

 ### (Optional) Environment Variables